-The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events:

-Accumulation or combination of the following auditable events would indicate a potential security violation:

-- 1. The external voltage supply goes outside acceptable bounds. - 2.
+- The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events. - Accumulation or combination of the following auditable events would indicate a potential security violation. - 1.
+The external voltage supply goes outside acceptable bounds. - 2.
 The external clock signal goes outside acceptable bounds. - 3.
 The ambient temperature goes outside acceptable bounds. - 4.
 Application program abnormal runaway. - 5.
 Attempts to physically probe the device. - 6.
 Attempts to gain illegal access to reserved RAM memory locations. - 7.
 Attempts to gain illegal access to reserved EEPROM memory locations. - 8.
 Attempts to gain illegal access to reserved peripheral or IO register locations. - 9.
-Attempts to execute instruction to read the program memory from the non-supervisor program location. - 10.
-Attempts to move the RAM stack to an illegal RAM memory location. - 11.
-Attempts to execute an AVR opcode that is not implemented. - 12.
-Attempts to illegally write access the device's EEPROM.
+Attempts to execute instruction to read the program memory from the nonsupervisor program location. - 10.
+Attempts to move the RAM stack to an illegal RAM memory location.

-- 13. Attempts to gain illegal access to supervisor modes. - 14.
-The exposition to UV light goes outside acceptable bounds.
+- 11. Attempts to execute an AVR opcode that is not implemented. - 12.
+Attempts to illegally write access the device's EEPROM. - 13.
+Attempts to gain illegal access to supervisor modes. - 14.
+The exposure to UV light goes outside acceptable bounds. - The Strength of Function claimed for the Event audit security function is high.